American Sphinx: Overview

-Ellis' approach to explaining the character of Thomas Jefferson begins on June 20, 1775, with Jefferson's arrival in Philadelphia as Virginia's delegate to the Continental Congress and the drafting of the Declaration of Independence.
+Ellis' approach to explaining the character of Thomas Jefferson begins on June 20, 1775, with Jefferson's arrival in Philadelphia as the Colony of Virginia's delegate to the Continental Congress and the drafting of the Declaration of Independence.
 He follows through to the president's retirement at Monticello.
 Central to the book are Jefferson's contradictions and inconsistencies.
 Ellis covers Jefferson's career as ambassador to France, Secretary of State, planter and president.

 Ellis showed how Jefferson shied away from public attention.
 According to Ellis, Jefferson gave just two public speeches as President of the United States.
 Thomas Jefferson felt far more comfortable writing, to which the Declaration of Independence attests, than public speaking.
 He worked extensively behind the scenes with other politicians to accomplish his political programs and create alliances.

 Ellis praises Thomas Jefferson's first term as one of the most successful of any US presidency in terms of achieving stated goals; in his first term, Jefferson made the Louisiana Purchase, which would so affect the character of the United States, and significantly reduced the federal budget.
 But what sets Jefferson apart from other U.S. presidents, particularly John Adams, was his uniquely "feminine" approach to politics.
 Detesting direct confrontation, he was a master "dinner table" politician.
 He was known for inviting his competitors to dinner to plant the seeds of his ideas and defuse controversies.